mbellis111/checkersai/README.txt

 [X] add in a move history printout
-	printing out to console for now .... make this prettier later consider a side scrolling log that lists the moves
-[] add better printing for jumps that show the jump location [X] potential bug found where a previous jump chain allows another piece to go
-	this was caused because a king was incorrectly allowing new jumps to be made a king should only be made at the end of a turn, after checks for jumps are done [X] only make computer move when you click did this to make it easier to see the moves the computer makes consider doing this on a timer or just visually show it a litter nicer. a pain with Swing repainting
+	printing out to console for now .... make this prettier later consider a side scrolling log that lists the moves [X] add better printing for jumps that show the jump location [X] potential bug found where a previous jump chain allows another piece to go this was caused because a king was incorrectly allowing new jumps to be made a king should only be made at the end of a turn, after checks for jumps are done [X] only make computer move when you click did this to make it easier to see the moves the computer makes consider doing this on a timer or just visually show it a litter nicer. a pain with Swing repainting [] Consider a stronger huerstic for board evaluation, like considering advancing pieces and keeping back row stable, and/or middle board control